Biology

 Prerequisites

-B average in biology and overall; departmental approval in semester before project begins.
+GPA average of 'B' in biology and overall; departmental approval in the semester before the project begins.

 Work experience related to the student's major, jointly supervised by the department and a professional in the field.
 Weekly departmental conferences with faculty supervisor.
 Although the usual internship will carry either three or six hours credit, a student may elect to arrange an internship carrying between two and six hours credit with the permission of the department.
 Each hour of credit will require forty hours at the internship site.